himanshuyv/SMAI/assignments/5/README.md

 True Digit: 9, Predicted Digit: 1
 ```

+- The accuracy in the above case is less as the accent in the recording in the train dataset is different from my accent.

 On adding 4 of my recordings for each digit in the training set and 1 in the test set following results are obtained.
 ```
-Recognition Accuracy on Test Set: 96.71%
+Recognition Accuracy on Test Set: 91.12%
 Recognition Accuracy on My Recordings: 90.00% Predictions on My Recordings:
 True Digit: 0, Predicted Digit: 0